 Once you have a clear image in your mind or solid feeling, take 1-2 smooth practice swings.
 These shouldn’t be full, massive swings.
 Instead, think about having a good tempo and feeling what your ideal swing is like for your next shot.

 Pro Tip: This is NOT a time to get mechanical.
 You should not be thinking things like “Take it more outside”, “Cock your wrists sooner”, etc. No mechanical swing thoughts, simply positive thoughts about tempo and swing smooth.
+Also read our article on self-correcting bad shots mid-round.

 Now that you have everything you need to hit the perfect shot, it’s time to execute.
 After feeling a few smooth practice swings, take a deep breath behind the ball.
 Then, start walking to the golf ball.